frostt-tensor/frostt-tensor.github.io/_tensors/movielens.md

 description: >
   Movie ratings from <a href="https://movielens.org">Movielens</a>.
-The modes represent <em>user</em>-<em>movie</em>-<em>time</em>, where time is at the granularity of days.
+The modes represent <em>user</em>-<em>movie</em>-<em>time</em>, where time is at the granularity of week.
 Each tensor non-zero is a rating provided by a real user on the scale of zero to five.

 nnz: "20,000,263"